*IMPORTANT NOTE: From 1 July 2021 some EPA data has changed due to new legislation:

-EPA Environmental Audits are environmental audits conducted in accordance with the Environment Protection Act 1970.
+EPA Environmental Audits data available in Victoria Unearthed includes environmental audits conducted in accordance with the current Environment Protection Act 2017 (EP Act 2017) and the former Environment Protection Act 1970 (EP Act 1970).

 EPA Environmental Audits most commonly take place when land is proposed for new use and is potentially contaminated, or if it is already covered by an Environmental Audit Overlay.

-EPA Environmental Audits are generally requested by local councils, landowners or planning authorities, and are undertaken by EPA-appointed environmental auditors, who assess the suitability of a site for the proposed use, and provide a certificate or statement of audit.
+EPA Environmental Audits are generally requested by local councils, landowners or planning authorities, and are undertaken by EPA-appointed environmental auditors, who assess the suitability of a site for the proposed use and provide an environmental audit statement.

-Depending on the type of audit report, it may outline if contamination actually exists, provide an assessment of the risk of harm from a particular activity, and list actions to manage or clean up the site.
+An audit report may outline if contamination exists, provide an assessment of the risk of harm from a particular activity, and list actions to manage or clean-up the site.

 The location of EPA Environmental Audits is included in Victoria Unearthed as they can help people understand more about potential contamination across the state.